meldaravaniel/knittr/README.md

 * fixes the show/hide padding bug...weirdly, but fixed...

+### Release 0.4
+* upgrades Angular-CLI to 11.0.4
+* upgraded all supporting dependencies to match either latest available, or that required by Angular
+* installed newly-required dependencies for Angular
+* uninstalled deprecated or obsolete dependencies, where applicable

 ### Release 0.3
 * adds grid and grid-sizing to the page to map the pattern
 * user can select how many columns are shown for each base